defencedigital/moduk-service-manual/src/design/design-for-safety.md

 ### Check your feedback process

-Check what restrictions users might have to reporting concerns.
+Check what restrictions users might have to reporting safety concerns.
 You need to design for their circumstances.

 For example Defence users might need: